DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 In this section, we explain how to:

+- Create a dedicated odm realm
-- Manage groups and users
+- Manage roles, groups and users
 - Set up an application
 - Configure the default Authorization server